PRETTYYYY-k/PRETTYYYY-k/README.md

 - 👯 I’m looking to collaborate on open-source projects, AI applications, and web development
 - 📫 How to reach me:: www.linkedin.com/in/prakriti-gautam-74a559356
 - 😄 Pronouns: She/Her ...
-- ⚡ Fun fact: I love exploring fashion trends through tech ...
+- ⚡ Fun fact: I love exploring fashion trends